bens4lsu/theskinny-publish/Content/blog2/interesting-facts.md

 It's a good list, because it doesn't get less funny with age.
 In fact, I'm having a good laugh as I write this.

-If you have more good ones, please don't hesitate to add them to the comments or <a href="mailto:bens@theskinnyonbenny.com">email me</a> for my own amusement.
+If you have more good ones, please don't hesitate to add them to the comments or email me for my own amusement.